General Data Protection Regulation (GDPR)

 - The right to rectification – to have inaccurate or incomplete personal data rectified.

-- The right to erasure of personal data – this will only apply where there is no legitimate reason for the Institute to continue to process the personal data.
+- The right to erasure of personal data – this will only apply where there is no legitimate reason for the Atlantic Technological University to continue to process the personal data.
 If you exercise your right to erasure, we will retain a core set of personal data which, for alumni, will include: name, subject(s) studied, graduation details, date of birth and unique identification number so that we do not contact you inadvertently in future, and to maintain your education details for archive purposes.
 We may also need to retain some financial records about you

 - The right to data portability – students have the right to request provision of some elements of their information (for example academic progress details) in digital form in order to provide it to other organisations.